passingbreeze/gitlab-migrator/README.md

 This tool tries to be idempotent.
 You can run it over and over and it will patch the GitHub repository, along with its pull requests, to match what you have in GitLab.
 This should help you migrate a number of projects without enacting a large maintenance window.

+For pull requests and their comments, the corresponding IDs from GitLab are added to the Markdown header, this is parsed to enable idempotence (see next section).

 ## Pull Requests

 Whilst the git repository will be migrated verbatim, the pull requests are managed using the GitHub API and typically will be authored by the person supplying the authentication token.

-Each pull request, along with every comment, will be prepended with a markdown table showing the original author and some other metadata that is useful to know.
-This is also used to map comments to their counterparts in GitLab.
+Each pull request, along with every comment, will be prepended with a Markdown table showing the original author and some other metadata that is useful to know.
+This is also used to map pull requests and their comments to their counterparts in GitLab and enables the tool to be idempotent.

 As a bonus, if your GitLab users add the URL to their GitHub profile in the `Website` field of their GitLab profile, this tool will add a link to their GitHub profile in the markdown header of any PR or comment they originally authored.